 When neglect occurs, children miss out on essential building blocks of health and well-being.

-We can prevent child abuse and neglect by supporting families to meet children’s needs.
+We can prevent child abuse and neglect by supporting our families to meet children’s needs.
 Support is available for families and for children who have experienced the adversity of neglect or abuse.

 Reporting Potential Mistreatment